Defined Contribution Plan

 - Returning it to The Church Pension Fund

-- Your employer typically contributes a base contribution equal to at least 5% of your compensation.2
+- If your employer is subject to the authority of The Episcopal Church, it typically contributes a base contribution equal to at least 5% of your compensation.1

-- You may contribute up to the limits set by the IRS.
+- You may contribute (on a pre-tax, Roth, or after-tax basis) up to the limits set by the IRS.

 - You are not required to contribute.
-However, you will lose out on the employer match if you choose not to contribute.2
+However, you will lose out on any employer match if you choose not to contribute.1

 Impact on Retirement Benefits

-- Your pre-tax contribution to the Defined Contribution Plan allows you to save more money for retirement.
+- Your contributions to the Lay DC Plan allows you to save more for retirement.